joaocaldass/inriamericwaves/Simulations/nswe/README.md

-# Shallow Water Finite Volume Models
+# Finite Volume Schemes implemented for the Non Linear Shallow Water Equations

 It is recommended to run all these notebooks at least once, in order to generate all required modules.

 ## Schemes considering horizontal bottom